opencomputeproject/SAI/doc/SAI-Proposal-Prefix-Compression.md

 ## 2.0 Specification ##

+Specficicaton covers prefix compression and ACL use of Prefix Compression

+## 2.1 Prefix Compression

-A prefix compression tables is represented by an object of SAI_PREFIX_COMPRESSION_TABLE.
-The creation of this object will allocate an empty table that can be used later to add specific entries to it.
-Table creation requires a stage to be associated with the table and also requires the type of table that is getting created: source addresses, destionation addresses or both.
+A prefix compression table is represented by an object of type SAI_PREFIX_COMPRESSION_TABLE.
+Creating this object allocates an empty table to which specific entries can be added later.
+The table creation process requires associating a stage with the table and specifying the type of table being created: source addresses, destination addresses, or both.

 ### sai.h ###
 New type SAI_API_PREFIX_COMPRESSION is added into sai_api_t

 ### saiobject.h ###
 New entry sai_prefix_compression_entry_t prefix_compression_entry.

 ### saitypes.h ###
 Two new types: SAI_OBJECT_TYPE_PREFIX_COMPRESSION_TABLE and SAI_OBJECT_TYPE_PREFIX_COMPRESSION_ENTRY